Financial advisors who specialize in business owner finance.

 You have 50-90% of your net worth tied up in an illiquid business.
 Your "income" is a moving mix of W-2 and distributions.
 You have access to retirement plans most employees don't (Solo 401(k), Cash Balance, Defined Benefit).
 You face tax rules that don't apply to W-2 workers (Section 199A, reasonable comp, accountable plan).
 And someday you'll want to exit — which requires 5-10 years of planning to maximize.

 - Entity structure.
 S-corp vs LLC vs C-corp has major tax implications.
-QSBS (Section 1202) on C-corp stock can exempt up to $10M of gain from federal tax.
+QSBS (Section 1202) on C-corp stock can exempt up to $15M of gain from federal tax (post-OBBBA, stock issued after July 4, 2025; 10x basis cap applies).

 - Retirement plan stacking.
 A 50-year-old business owner can contribute $250-400K/yr tax-deferred with Solo 401(k) + Cash Balance + Defined Benefit combinations.